TooTallNate/Java-WebSocket/README.markdown

 WSS Support
 ---------------------------------

-WSS support is still VERY young ( https://github.com/TooTallNate/Java-WebSocket/pull/101 ).
-The only way to use wss is currently the one shown in the example.
-That also means that you have to switch between ws and wss.
-You can not have both at the same time on the same port.
+This library supports wss.
+To see how to use wss please take a look at the examples.<br>

-If you do not have a valid certificate in place then you will have to create a self signed one.
+If you do not have a valid **certificate** in place then you will have to create a self signed one.
 Browsers will simply refuse the connection in case of a bad certificate and will not ask the user to accept it.
-So the first step will be to make a browser to accept your self signed certificate. ( https://bugzilla.mozilla.org/show_bug.cgi?id=594502 )
+So the first step will be to make a browser to accept your self signed certificate. ( https://bugzilla.mozilla.org/show_bug.cgi?id=594502 ).<br>
 If the websocket server url is `wss://localhost:8000` visit the url `htts://localhost:8000` with your browser.
 The browser will recognize the handshake and allow you to accept the certificate.

+The vm option `-Djavax.net.debug=all` can help to find out if there is a problem with the certificate.

+It is currently not possible to accept ws and wss conections at the same time via the same websocket server instance.

 I ( @Davidiusdadi ) would be glad if you would give some feedback whether wss is working fine for you or not.